 Kicking things off where the white sneaker began, icon Steve McQueen gave men of the Fifties permission to wear Chuck Taylor’s with cotton chinos and a Ralph Lauren polo – no socks.
 And today, it lives on.
 The sporty accents of the white tennis shoe in canvas lends a country club aesthetic to the look, met with bone or khaki trousers (cropped these days for something super modern) and a pastel shirt (enhances the prep) or something more nautical like a Breton shirt in navy and white stripe.

 Look to Converse or Lacoste for this look, or the Jack Purcell variety.
-Always lo-cut and mostly canvas, you’ll be channeling the style forefathers in no time.
+Always lo-cut and mostly canvas, you’ll be channelling the style forefathers in no time.

 White Sneakers & Shorts